OpenNebula/minione/README.md

   - dedicated physical host
   - operating system: **CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 or Debian 9**
 - for **LXD** evaluation:
-  - dedicated virtual machine or physical host
+  - dedicated virtual machine (*) or physical host
   - operating system: **Ubuntu 18.04, Ubuntu 18.10**
 - min.
 2 GiB RAM
 - min.
 20 GiB free space on disk
 - fresh default installation of the operating system with the latest updates
 - privileged user access (`root`)

+(*) For example MiniONE allows to easily build a LXD/OpenNebula environment on a AWS V. The minimal recommended size is perhaps t2.medium.
+Just give it at least 25GB disk space and allow access to the 9689 TCP where the WebUI is running.

 ## Quickstart